 Frequently Asked Questions

 For questions about View2022, please review the FAQs below.
-If you don’t see your question here, please contact Bryce Drew at email@example.com.
-This page will continue to be updated through the launch of the project.
+If you don’t see your question here, please contact Bryce Drew or Jody Bevill from the HR Comp Team.
+This page will continue to be updated to address widely shared questions as they come up.

 It is common for employers to periodically review and update their human resource processes and systems.
 At the University, it has been many years since we’ve holistically reviewed our classification and compensation system.